lisu60/SDN-Assignment/readme.md

 sudo apt upgrade
 ```

-You will also need to install Ryu on the Mininet-WiFi VM, because we use Ryu as SDN controller.
+You will also need to install Ryu and sFlow-RT on the Mininet-WiFi VM, because we use Ryu as SDN controller.
 Installation steps are shown below.